dmliao/amorphous/now.md

 # What I did (recently):

-* Made a short browser game [Starlight](https://amorphous.itch.io/starlight) for [#LOWREZJAM](https://itch.io/jam/lowrezjam2016), which won 10th place (out of ~390)
 * Gave a talk at !!con: [Mixing Paint!
 With Computers!](http://confreaks.tv/videos/bangbangcon2016-mixing-paint-with-computers)
 * Attended SIGGRAPH as a student volunteer.
+* Made a strategy game in August 2016 called [The Four Old Gods](https://amorphous.itch.io/the-four-old-gods), which can be downloaded for free for Windows.

 # What I'm doing:

 * being a college student
 * developing a dungeon-crawling RPG video game named **Farsider**
 * writing a novel (working title Crimson)
-* working at Facebook for the summer in Seattle

 # What I will be doing: <span class='small'>if things go according to plan</span>

 * attending Dragoncon in September
-* speaking on a panel about Game James at GaymerX 4 in September
+* speaking on a panel about Game Jams at GaymerX 4 in September
 * attending Grace Hopper in October

 ---